OpeyemiAdeniji/tmaApi/blog/readme.md

 ## Usage

-Rename the " to ".env.example" and update the values/settings to your own
+Rename the ".env.example" file to .env and update the values/settings to your own

 ## Install Dependences
 ```
-npm install
+npm install --force
 ```
 ## Run App
 ```